Tyler-Elliot/osticket-prereqs/README.md

 -Run the Installer: Accept defaults or customize the installation path.

--Launch HeidiSQL: Connect to MySQL using your root credentials (or a specific osTicket user you set up).
+-Launch HeidiSQL: Create a database called "osTicket".
+Connect to MySQL using your root credentials in osTicket (or a specific osTicket user you set up).

 -Explore Databases: You can create, edit, or back up the osTicket database as needed